-But the Trump administration has taken the position that holding talks to extend New START cannot occur until China agrees to be included to rein in its growing arsenal of nuclear warheads.
+But the Trump administration’s position is that holding talks to extend New START cannot occur until China, with its growing arsenal of nuclear warheads, agrees to be included.
 “We’ll see what happens,” Trump said on Thursday.
-“I will say Russia would like to do something on a nuclear treaty and that’s okay with me.
-They’d like to do something and so would I.”
+“I will say, Russia would like to do something on a nuclear treaty, and that’s okay with me.
+They’d like to do something, and so would I.”

 The INF Treaty is set to collapse at the end of this week.
 Revisit some highlights of the Bulletin‘s coverage of the treaty, including alleged Russian violations and the US pullout. https://t.co/j8daISRzS8 pic.twitter.com/Kp1sZm7Y0P